A split image comparing a physical paper check with a digital eCheck on a computer screen

 Checks are probably the most widely used form of non-cash payment in the United States today.
 A paper check is basically a piece of paper containing the account holder’s information, including name, residential address, and often phone and license numbers.

 Checks are also printed with the bank’s name and address.
-Across the bottom is a series of phone numbers that include the routing number, whose purpose is to send the check to the correct bank and an account number to ensure the money gets to the proper account.
+Across the bottom is a series of phone numbers, including the routing number, which is used to send the check to the correct bank, and an account number to ensure the money is deposited into the proper account.

 Filing these types of checks is done by hand or machine.
-The file shows the date of issue, name of the recipient, the exact amount of the check (both numerically and in words), and the account holder’s signature.
+The file displays the date of issue, the recipient’s name, the exact amount of the check (both numerically and in words), and the account holder’s signature.
 There is also an optional line where the sender can indicate the purpose of the payment.

 You can generate electronic checks in several ways.
 The most common way to create e-checks is by scanning a check.
-Businesses that allow payment through e-checks have a check reader at the counter.
+Businesses that accept payments through e-checks typically have a check reader at the counter.
 They run your check through the reader and transmit your account information and deductible amount to your bank electronically.

 After your bank receives the e-check, the funds are either removed from your account or flagged for removal immediately.
 You get the paper check back before you leave the counter.

-With a clear understanding of what is e-check, let us look at the benefits of both a paper check and an ach echeck.
+With a clear understanding of what an e-check is, let us look at the benefits of both a paper check and an ACH e-check.

 The Benefits of Using a Paper Check